Open until 5pm, call free on 0800 531 6027

 Overall cost for comparison

-All rates correct as of 11th March 2024.
-This is based on customer data from the last 60 days, apart from Key's lowest rate.
+Rates correct from 10th November 2024.
+Based on customer data from the last 60 days, apart from Key's lowest rate.
 Interest rate received and plan features are subject to eligibility.
 Ask for a personal illustration.

 • AER stands for Annual Equivalent Rate.
 It shows what the interest rate would be if the interest compounded each year.